Introduction to the dictionary (grammar)

 • Ø

 From an English point of view, these forms are inflected predicate verbals, predicate nominals, and predicate adjectivals.
-Okanagan tells us that these are intransitive forms.
+In Cv-Ok these are intransitive forms.

 A few words to further explain the chart:

-gramm class label form gloss derived form gramm class translation
+gramm class subclass form gloss derived form gramm class translation

 Intransitive Istem laprít bridle laprít+m middle put the bridle on